Flowercorn/atlas/README.md

-# How to preview the Atlas JSON file in HTML format.
+# How to preview the Atlas JSON file with a smooth look in Google Docs
-## From there you can copy-paste it to Google docs etc.

 Step 1.
 Replace Json data in the HTML-file using e.g. Sublime.
 Everything below line 27 var jsonData = { down to }//